-The trustees all give freely their time and expertise without any form of remuneration or other benefit in cash or kind (2015: £nil).
-Expenses paid to the trustees in the year totalled £982 (2015: £875).
-These expenses were made up of 6 trustees reimbursed for their travel expenses of £475 (2015: £455) and seminar and conference related travel expenses for 2 trustees of £507 (2015: £420).
+The trustees all give freely their time and expertise without any form of remuneration or other benefit in cash or kind (2019: £nil).
+Expenses paid to the trustees in the year totalled £982 (2019: £875).
+These

 Professor Osborne Jones is also a member of the governing body of the University of Slough and the spouse of the Head of Faculty for Medical and Natural Sciences, University of Slough, which was in receipt of a grant for £58,000 to fund a higher education research and teaching post (note 8).
 Professor Jones played no part in the application for funding and withdrew from both the Scientific Sub Committee, when the assessment of the application was made, and the trustees' meeting, when the grant approval was given.